multimokia/Renpy-Weather-Utils/README.md

 ```

 ## `awc_hasMultipleLocations(city_name)`:
-- `city_name` - city to check for multiple locations
+- `city_name` - city to check for multiple locations.
-- `True` if the list for the city lookup has a length greater than 1. `False` otherwise
+- `True` if the list for the city lookup has a length greater than 1. `False` otherwise.

 ## `awc_buildCityMenuItems(city_name)`:
-- `city_name` - city to build a location menu list for
+- `city_name` - city to build a location menu list for.
-- Builds a list of menu items storing the display name, latlon tuple, and placeholder vars for the `gen_scrollable_menu` (For *Monika After Story*)
+- Builds a list of menu items storing the display name, latlon tuple, and placeholder vars for the `gen_scrollable_menu`.
+(For *Monika After Story*)

 ## `awc_buildWeatherLocation(city_name, country_code)`:
 - `city_name` - city to build location code with.